-The 2017 Rain Barrel Rebate Program is now closed.
-Please check back in the spring for updates.
+The 2019 Rain Barrel Rebate Program is now closed.
+Please check back in Spring 2020 for program updates.

 Click on a title below to learn more.